lucasjellema/company-timeline/architecture.md

   - **Tooltips**: Handles mouseover events to show detailed metadata and **embedded images** if available.
 Includes logic to "lock" interactive tooltips to allow traversing bars.
   - **Highlighting**: Exposes API to highlight events based on external triggers (e.g., map hover).
   - **Drill Down Interaction**: Detects double-clicks on category headers to trigger filtering.
 Renders visual controls (Back button) when in a filtered state.
+  - **Extreme Focus Interaction**: Detects double-clicks on individual events (bars or icons) to trigger the focus mode in the main orchestrator.

 ### 4. Application Logic Modules
 - **`storage.js`**: Abstraction layer for `localStorage`.
 Handles saving, loading, listing, and deleting stories.
 Includes logic to merge new events into existing stories.